daiaventureira/img-repo/README.md

 $ git clone git@github.com:daiaventureira/img-repo.git
 ```

-* Next step is to run the above commands in your terminal inside your repository img-repo:
+* Next step is to run the followings commands in your terminal inside your repository img-repo:

 ```bash
  $ bundle install